trsc/flask-landingpage/README.md

 Leave virtual environment with `$ deactivate`

 # Translate
-To initialise, do this
+To initialise, do this:

 1. Extract texts:  `pybabel extract --project landing-page --version 1 -F babel.cfg -o messages.pot .`
 2. Init German translation (*only run this once*): `pybabel init -i messages.pot -d translations -l de`

-If texts have been added or changed
+If texts in source language have been changed or added:

+1. `pybabel extract --project landing-page --version 1 -F babel.cfg -o messages.pot .`
+4. Do translations
+2. Continue as below

+If translations have been changed:

 3. Update `pybabel update -i messages.pot -d translations`
-4. Do translations
 4. Compile: `pybabel compile -d translations`

 # Installing a new package via pip
 1. Install: `pip install peewee`
 2. Save to requirements `pip freeze > requirements.txt`

+# Deployment Notes
+* If you're using Apache in production, [here's a good tutorial](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps).
+* Check Apache error log if you see a 500 error
+* Make sure `signups.db` and `/static/.webassets-cache/` are universally writable